-The Division has defined the Binding Commitment date as the date the Bond Purchase Agreement (BPA) is signed by all parties.
+The Division has defined the Binding Commitment date as the date the Bond Purchase Agreement (BPA) is signed by all parties and the loan is closed.
+The Bond Purchase Agreement sets out the terms of the bond that will be issued by the borrower and purchased by ADFA.
 Binding Commitment and subsequent Loan Closing typically occur six months to one year after Arkansas Natural Resources Commission funding approval.
+Funding or loans approved by the Commission but without a binding commitment are considered "approved but not closed" and those with a binding commitment are considered "approved and closed."

-It is anticipated that DWSRF will enter into twenty-nine (29) binding commitments for \$114,464,700 during SFY 2020.
-Twenty-three (23) of these agreements are anticipated to be for small systems in the amount of \$31,414,700.
-The funding for small systems on the SFY 2020 fundable list is equal to twenty-seven percent (27%) of the total cost of projects on the fundable list.
+Arkansas anticipates that DWSRF will enter into thirty-two (32) binding commitments for approximately \$72.6 million during SFY 2021.
+Twenty-one (21) of these agreements are anticipated to be for small systems for approximately \$30.5 million.
+The funding for small systems on the SFY 2021 fundable list is equal to forty-two percent (42%) of the total estimated project costs on the fundable list.
 This amount exceeds the requirement that at least fifteen percent (15%) of loan funds be utilized for small systems.